My Agitations; The French Dissenter

 Domesticating Conflicts

-On starting the laboratory of dissent, I was mostly interested to explore the question of responsibility, of citizenship and of audience focus.
+On starting the laboratory of dissent, I wished to explore matters of responsibility, citizenship and audience focus.

 Who are we making art for?